Giving and funding

 Presbyterian women have been giving generously for more than 200 years.
 Through Celebration Giving, Presbyterian Women continues that tradition.

 Presbyterian women answer in abundance with time, talent and treasure to those needs and activities to which we are called.
 Even in the most challenging times, we respond in grace and with enthusiasm.
 Whether channeling money to PW’s Mission Pledge, the Birthday Offering or Thank Offering, memorial or recognition gifts, or giving of time and talents through Mission Matters, Presbyterian women care in tangible ways.
+Through the Birthday and Thank Offerings alone, women’s generous giving has funded life-changing projects around the United States and around the world.

 If you are interested in making this “caring made tangible” a continuing reality through the giving program of Presbyterian Women, you may be called to a new leadership position, Celebration Giving representative.
 In this position, you will interpret the giving opportunities of Presbyterian Women and encourage participation in Celebration Giving.
 Learn more.